 Client Services > Services

-Minimum Inhibitory Concentration (MIC) and Minimum Bactericidal Concentration (MBC) testing define a test material's potency in terms of the concentration at which it will inhibit growth of (Minimum Inhibitory Concentration, or MIC) or completely kill (Minimum Bactericidal Concentration, or MBC) 1 x 106 (one million) challenge microorganisms during a 18 to 20 hour period of incubated (35 ± 2°C) exposure.
+Minimum Inhibitory Concentration (MIC) and Minimum Bactericidal Concentration (MBC) testing define a test material's potency in terms of the concentration at which it will inhibit growth of (Minimum Inhibitory Concentration, or MIC) or completely kill (Minimum Bactericidal Concentration, or MBC) 1 x 106 (one million) challenge microorganisms during an 18-to-20-hour period of incubated (35 ± 2°C) exposure.

 The standard reference used as the basis for performing the Minimum Inhibitory Concentration (MIC) determination is the most current version of Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically (currently, CLSI Doc.
 M7-A9, Clinical Laboratory Standards Institute [formerly, National Committee for Clinical Laboratory Standards, or NCCLS]) or anaerobically (CLSI Doc.
 M11-A8).